-The film speed is listed as ISO, which can also be thought of as the film’s sensitivity to light.
+The ISO represents the speed of the film, which may also be thought of as the film’s sensitivity to light.

-The less light there is available to get an image, the bigger the film’s ISO will need to be.
+The less light available to properly expose an image, the bigger the film’s ISO will need to be.
 This comes at the expense of more noticeable film grain.

 It can be challenging to handhold the F100 with ISO 100 or slower speed films (ISO 50, ISO 25, etc).
-This is because if you don’t have full sun, the shutter speeds will probably take more time than what you’re able to handhold without leading to motion blur unless you're shooting in full sun.
+This is because if you don’t have full sun, the shutter speeds will probably take more time than what you can handhold without producing motion blur.

-To get around motion blur you are going to need to use a flash, fast lens, and/or tripod.
-The extra equipment might not be needed if you choose a faster ISO 800 or ISO 400 film probably will make the extra gear not needed.
+To prevent motion blur you’ll need to use a fast lens, flash, and/or tripod.
+Using a high speed ISO 800 or ISO 400 film probably will make the extra gear not needed.

-Latitude is the range of stops film can be overexposed while maintaining satisfactory images.
-Professional film emulsions have a larger latitude to go along with a somewhat increased cost.
+Film latitude is the amount of stops a film can be overexposed while still retaining good results.
+Pro film emulsions have a greater latitude along with a slightly increased cost.

-Reversal film has a smaller amount of latitude when compared to negative film.
-That is one of the reasons why it's perceived as more difficult to work with.
+Negative film has a greater amount of latitude when compared to reversal film.
+That is a reason it is regarded as challenging to work with.

-Dynamic range is the range between the shadows and highlights parts of an image that can be recorded.
-Sections of an image that fall out of this range will be seen as totally black underexposed shadows or completely white overexposed highlights.
+Dynamic range represents the difference between the highlights and shadows details of a picture that can be recorded.
+Parts of a picture that do not fit within this range will be rendered as completely black underexposed shadows or totally white overexposed highlights.